kora-projects/kora-docs/mkdocs/docs/v2/en/guides/cache.md

 That generated order prevents accidental eviction before the delete operation has actually completed.

+## `@CacheInvalidateAll` { #cacheinvalidateall }

+Sometimes a single key is not enough.
+A bulk import, a reference-data reload, or an administrative reset makes every cached entry suspect at once. `@CacheInvalidateAll` clears the whole cache after the annotated method completes.

+It is a separate annotation with its own semantics, so it takes no `args` — there is no key to compute.

+===! ":fontawesome-brands-java: `Java`"

+    ```java
+    @CacheInvalidateAll(UserCaffeineCache.class)
+    public void reloadUsers() {
+        userRepository.reloadAll();
+    }
+    ```

+=== ":simple-kotlin: `Kotlin`"

+    ```kotlin
+    @CacheInvalidateAll(UserCaffeineCache::class)
+    open fun reloadUsers() {
+        userRepository.reloadAll()
+    }
+    ```

+Use it deliberately.
+On a hot path, wiping the whole cache turns every following read into a miss, so a burst of load right after the reset hits the source of truth at full strength.
+Prefer key-level
+`@CacheInvalidate` whenever the affected keys are known.

+The same operation is available imperatively as `userCache.invalidateAll()`, which is exactly what the companion application does between tests.

 ## Cache Warm-Up { #cache-warmup }

 `createUser()` is the place where declarative annotations are less convenient.
 The repository generates the identifier first, and only after that do we know the final cache key.